-The Minor in Human Rights is a new, multidisciplinary, 15 unit minor at SJSU.
-Students in the Minor will have the opportunity to explore the history and structure of formal human rights and international law, study any number of historical or contemporary human rights struggles, meet and work with Bay Area human rights organizations, and gain experience in a graduate style/level capstone symposium course.
+The Minor in Human Rights is a multidisciplinary, 15 unit minor at SJSU.
+Students in the Minor have the opportunity to explore the history and structure of formal human rights and international law, study historical and contemporary human rights struggles, meet and work with Bay Area human rights organizations, and gain experience in a seminar capstone symposium course.

-Students who are interested in careers or scholarship (graduate or professional school) related to international law, international relations, policy studies, human rights advocacy/reporting, forensic reporting on war crimes, genocide, and crimes against humanity, community organizing, social movement networks, or social problems are highly encouraged to enroll in the minor.
+Students who are interested in careers or scholarship (graduate or professional school) related to international law, international relations, policy studies, human rights advocacy, human rights reporting, forensic reporting on war crimes, genocide, and crimes against humanity, community organizing, social movement networks, or social problems will likely find the minor fulfilling.

 CURRICULUM & REQUIREMENTS (15 UNITS)

-JS 25: Introduction to Human Rights and Justice (3 units)
+JS 25: Introduction to Human Rights and Justice (3 units; GE Area D3)

-JS 171: Human Rights and Justice: An Interdisciplinary Exploration (3 units, SJSU Studies Area V)
+JS 171: Human Rights and Justice (3 units; SJSU Studies Area V);

 SOCI 118: Sociology of Human Rights and Social Justice

-Choose 2 substantive electives (6 units) — For a final course list, please see the Minor Graduation Form.
+Choose 2 substantive electives (6 units) — For a complete course list, please see the Minor Graduation Form.

 REQUIRED LOWER DEVISION COURSEWORK